gatling/gatling/src/sphinx/session/feeder.rst

 Files are expected to be placed in the ``data`` directory in Gatling distribution.
 This location can be overridden, see :ref:`configuration`.

-By default, our parser respects `RFC4180 <https://www.ietf.org/rfc/rfc4180.txt>`_, so don't expect behaviors that don't honor this specification.
+By default, our parser respects `RFC4180 <https://www.ietf.org/rfc/rfc4180.txt>`_, so don't expect behaviors that don't honour this specification.

 For example, a very classic pitfall is trailing spaces in header names: they don't get trimmed.